chrisbodhi/newschematic/content/blog/disassembled-go-int-cast.md

         PCDATA  $3, $1
 ```

-and then, the important bit:
+and then, the relevant bit:

 ```asm
         RET
 ```

-The function just returns the input.
+~The function just returns the input.~ Not exactly; the parameter-less `RET` instruction is present in functions that return a value.

 What about a function that takes an `int` and returns an `int32`?